Export Promotion Park of India, Hajipur

 The Export Promotion Industrial Park, also known as EPIP, is a multiple-product export processing zone in Bihar and East India developed by the Ministry of Commerce and Industry, the Government of Bihar, and by the administrative body BIADA located in Hajipur, the zonal headquarter of the East Central Railway Zone.
 The Export Promotion Industrial Park of Hajipur, in the administrative Vaishali district, has 94 acre of land with modern infrastructure.

 Colleges and institutions in EPIP Hajipur

+Chief Minister Nitish Kumar inspecting the manufacturing facilities that were established during his tenure in Industrial area of Hajipur in 2025.

 EPIP Hajipur has two research institutes in its campus;